Parallel and multithreaded functions

 What is parallel programming?

-Parallel programming is the art of writing code that execute tasks on different computing units (cores) simultaneously.
-In the past computers were shiped with a single core per Central Processing Unit (CPU) and therefore it could only perform a single computation at the time (serial program).
+Parallel programming is the science and art of writing code that execute tasks on different computing units (cores) simultaneously.
+In the past computers were shiped with a single core per Central Processing Unit (CPU) and therefore only a single computation at the time (serial program) could be executed.

 Nowadays computer architectures are more complex than the single core CPU mentioned already.
 For instance, common architectures include those where several cores in a CPU share a common memory space and also those where CPUs are connected through some network interconnect.